vijaykumar10022/APSSDC-Django-Batch-4/README.md

       def wt(request):
           return HttpResponse("<script>alert("Welcome User")</script>")
       ```
-  - 3. Passing 2 or more parameter values in url of a browser and displaying by using HttpResponse
+  - 3.Passing 2 or more parameter values in url of a browser and displaying by using HttpResponse
       - single parameter value passing with data type
       - single parameter => urls.py
       - ex: